VenturaNotes/Knowledge/- Topics/network.md

 - Advantages of networks
 	- They enable data to be shared between different users and devices
 	- Organizations can save money on buying hardware, as hardware devices can be shared on a network

+## Source[^6]
+- (1) In communications, a rather loosely defined term applied to a system that consists of terminals, nodes, and interconnection media that can include lines or trunks, satellites, microwave, medium- and long-wave radio, etc. In general, a network is a collection of resources used to establish and switch communication paths between its terminals.
+A given network may be classified as a local area network, a metropolitan area network, or a wide area network, the differences lying as much in their style of organization as in their technology or geographical or physical size.
+Networks and servers have now largely replaced centralized mainframe computers in most applications.
+See also MESSAGE SWITCHING, NETWORK ARCHITECTURE, NETWORK DELAY, PACKET SWITCHING.
+- (2) In electronic circuitry, an interconnection of various electrical elements.
+A passive network contains no active (amplifying or switching) elements such as transistors; a linear network is a passive network that contains no nonlinear elements such as diodes.
+- (3) (net) In mathematics, a connected directed graph that contains no cycles.
+Interconnections involving objects such as telephones, logic gates, or computers could be represented using a connected but not necessarily directed graph.
 ## References

 [^1]: https://quizizz.com/admin/quiz/5da881f925473f001a69cc22/wireless-networks